-The huge lion was for his life to be spared.
-The little mouse begged and begged a fine set of sharp teeth.
+The huge lion was uge lion was for his life to be spared.
+The little mouse begged and beggeda fine set of sharp teeth.
 The lion ran into a trap because having a lovely nap in the sun.
 The mouse had something useful: being such a big head.
 The lion needed to apologise for he was moving too quickly.